Volleyball has come a long way from the

 Volleyball is now one of the big five international sports, and the

 FIVB, with its 220 affiliated national federations, is the largest

 international sporting federation in the world.

-Volleyball has witnessed unprecedented growth over the last decade.
+Volleyball has witnessed unprecedented growth over the last two decades.
 With the

 great success of world competitions such as the FIVB World